sigp/lighthouse/scripts/local_testnet/README.md

 ## Manual creation of local testnet

-This section describes some modifications of the local testnet settings.
+In [Starting the testnet](./README.md#starting-the-testnet), the testnet is started automatically with default parameters (database directory, ports used etc).
+This section describes some modifications of the local testnet settings, e.g., you would like to change the database directory, or changing the ports used.

-Assuming you are happy with the configuration in vars.env, create the testnet directory, genesis state with embedded validators and validator keys with:
+The testnet contains some predefined parameters in `vars.env`, such as the slot time `SECONDS_PER_SLOT=3` (instead of 12 seconds on mainnet).
+You may change these parameters if you wish to suit your testing purposes.
+After that, in the testnet directory, we run the following command to create genesis state with embedded validators and validator keys:

 ```bash
 ./setup.sh